Nexus Mods: Supported games

-Nexus Mod Manager
+Mod management

-Nexus Mod Manager (NMM) is an open-source program associated with Nexus Mods.
+Nexus Mod Manager (NMM) is an open-source program associated with Nexus Mods and was the original mod manager promoted by Nexus Mods.
 Available only for Microsoft Windows, it automates the download and installation of mods for 30+ games as of May 2022, among them The Elder Scrolls V: Skyrim and Fallout 3.
 Advantages of using NMM over manual mod installation include easy organization, installation, and uninstallation of mods.
 According to the Nexus site, NMM "integrates with the Nexus sites to provide you with a fast, efficient, and much less hassled modding experience."
-In early 2018, it was replaced by a new and improved dedicated mod manager called Vortex, with support for NMM being discontinued and the mod manager archived.
+In early 2018, it was superseded by a new and improved dedicated mod manager called Vortex, with support for NMM being discontinued and the mod manager archived.

+Nexus Mods App, a purported successor to Vortex, was in active development as of January 2026.
+On the 14th, development of the app was discontinued in favor of shifting all focus back to Vortex, while integrating into it some of the principles and planned features of the App.